When selecting a low acid coffee, it’s important to remember that an acidic flavor doesn’t necessarily indicate a higher

 Adding milk or cream to your coffee is not just a matter of taste or calories.
 Foods high in calcium can lower the pH of your coffee.

-Did you enjoy this guide?
-Let us know in the comments with your favorite low acid coffee and how it's made drinking coffee easier for you.
+We’re curious to know your favorite low acid coffee and how it’s made drinking coffee easier for you.
 Let us know in the comments below.